 The best way to explore it is to drive as there’s no connected hiking trail in this area.
-Instead there’s several astonishing vista points along both the North and the South Rim Drive which offer great views of the canyon and Lower and Upper Falls.
+Instead there are several astonishing vista points along both the North and the South Rim Drive.
+They offer great views of the canyon and Lower and Upper Falls.

 Some of the vista points require short hikes.
 Our favorite one leads to the Brink Of Lower Falls.
-It’s a steep hike, but it has a close view of Lower Falls and breathtaking views of the canyon.
-We were rewarded with a beautiful rainbow over the canyon here as well.
+It’s a steep hike, but it offers breathtaking close views of Lower Falls and the canyon.
+We were rewarded with a beautiful rainbow over the canyon, as well.

 You have good chance to see coyotes, grizzly bears and wolves, too, in Hayden Valley.

 Hayden Valley Geyser Basin offers some exciting geothermal features such as Mud Volcano and Dragon’s Mouth Spring.
 This last one is probably the most popular from Hayden Valley Geyser Basin, it’s a spring that fills a cave and the water just splashes back and forth against the cave walls.
 We finished our long day at Yellowstone Lake.

 Day 2: Geysers and springs

 On our second days we started from the opposite direction – simply because this made sense due to the location of our accommodation.
 We started the day at Lower Geyser Basin and finished at West Thumb Geyser Basin.

 Yellowstone is the largest active geyser field in the world.
 There are more than 10000 geysers and hot springs in the park.
 So our second day was all about geysers and hot springs, and we were really lucky to catch some spectacular eruptions – without waiting for long hours.